-TeamCity Windows installer configures the TeamCity data directory during the installation steps.
-The default path suggested for the directory is:
+The TeamCity Windows installer configures the TeamCity data directory during one of the installation steps and stores it in the Tomcat service settings.

 Note that the system directory stores all the artifacts and build logs of the builds in the history and can be quite large, so it is recommended to place TeamCity Data Directory on a non-system disk.
 Please also refer to Clean-Up section to configure automatic cleaning of older builds.